vyos/vyos-documentation/docs/configexamples/pppoe-ipv6-basic.rst

 ---------------

-During address configuration, in addition to assigning an address to the WAN interface, ISP also provides a prefix to allow router to configure addresses of LAN interface and other nodes connecting to LAN, which is called prefix delegation (PD).
+During address configuration, in addition to assigning an address to the WAN interface, ISP also provides a prefix to allow the router to configure addresses of LAN interface and other nodes connecting to LAN, which is called prefix delegation (PD).

 .. code-block:: none